 Education and Technology Committee

-- Further help develop math skills for students in our region through “EODA’s Easy as Pi” supplemented by online tools from the Khan Academy.
+Further developing math skills for students in our region through the EODA “Easy as Pi” program supplemented by online tools from the Khan Academy.

 Build bridges with the business community to help foster communication and understanding between education and the business world.

 The “Easy as Pi” program concluded its work in 2017.
 EODA provided funds to encourage kids to work together to learn math as a team.
 The “Easy as Pi” program was offered for 5 years and the program ran each year from the fall to the spring.
 Each math team was provided a celebration party in April or May with prizes, pizza and a gift of a personalized t-shirt to recognize the hard work and effort of each student in the program.
 Over the five year life of the program, the committee supported the development of math skills for 132 students.

 The Committee also focused on how we can help our counties build bridges between business and education.
 Moving forward we will continue to look into options to partner with other local and state teams that are exploring these same goals.
 Over the past few years, we collected a list of resources that may help us enhance awareness and understanding of educational methods needed to prepare our youth for the jobs of tomorrow.
 A sampling of the resources we gathered to share with the EODA are as follows: